UW-Milwaukee / UW-Parkside Consortial Nursing Program

 Students should refer to a current class schedule for information concerning existing UW-Parkside drop policy guidelines and any exceptions for individual courses.

 A student who wishes to drop from a required or elective clinical nursing course or to withdraw from the nursing program must discuss the matter with the instructor, coordinator of the Consortial Nursing Program, and, as advised, the director of the undergraduate program and the associate dean for academic affairs.
-In addition, the student may wish to discuss the matter with an academic adviser in the Consortial Nursing Program.
+In addition, the student may wish to discuss the matter with an academic advisor in the Consortial Nursing Program.
 Written approval to drop must be secured from the instructor and the director of the undergraduate program irrespective of the week of the semester.
 Any such interruption in the sequence of courses following acceptance into the major requires readmission to the nursing major.
 Information about the procedure for applying for re-admission is available in the Consortial Nursing Office.
 For additional information please refer to the College of Nursing Student Handbook which is available in the Consortial Nursing Office (Tallent Hall L180).

 The College of Nursing has a formal written grievance procedure, available in the Consortial Nursing Office (Tallent Hall 288).
 A grievance is defined as any situation affecting the status of a student in which the student believes his/her rights have been compromised or denied because of an erroneous or arbitrary interpretation or application of rules.
 Student grievances are reviewed by the College of Nursing Undergraduate Program Committee, which recommends the disposition of the grievance to the associate dean for academic affairs.
 In addition, this committee reviews and acts upon all cases of academic misconduct as described in Chapter UWS 17, UW-Milwaukee Student Disciplinary Procedures.